 I hope you love the products we recommend!
-Just so you know, Home in the Finger Lakes may collect a share of sales or other compensation from the links on this page.
+Just so you know, this post does contain Affiliate Links & Home in the Finger Lakes may collect a share of sales or other compensation from the links on this page.

 Hygge is trendy term that has been popular for a few years now.
 You might see Hygge mentioned in a social media posts, accompanied by a picture of a cozy fire and someone looking warm and comfortable, or maybe a picture of a cozy reading area with a steaming cup of tea perched near by.